CTheTechGuru/Docker-Projects/SSH Server | Client Project /Readme.md

     ```sh
    docker run -it –name container1 ubuntu
     ```
-8. You should now be logged in as root in container1.
+8. This is our SSH server so we will update the container as well as install SSH.

-    This is our SSH server so we will update the container as well as install SSH.
+    Run the following.
     ```sh
     apt-get update
     apt-get install openssh-server